Bladeavis/Emotion-based-Chatbot/README.md

 4. Run the Naive Bayes script.

 ### BERT
+Important Note: This model takes a long time to load and Data Split.
+For this reason, the BERT file results faster when run through GoogleColab.
 To run the BERT model, follow these steps:
 1. Install the required libraries: `pip install nltk` and `pip install transformers`
 2. Download NLTK data: